trdroid/Android-Examples/_misc/SDKCompatibility/README.md

 Each API level has classes and methods in its SDK.
 The Compile SDK version determines which SDK to be used to resolve the classes used in the app.

-<i> When any of these parameters are modified in the app's build.gradle file, the project must be synchronized with the changes in the gradle file.
-This could be done in Android Studio by Tools -> Android -> Sync Project with Gradle Files
+<i> When any of the aforementioned parameters are modified in the app's build.gradle file, the project must be synchronized with the changes in the gradle file.
+This can be done in Android Studio by Tools -> Android -> Sync Project with Gradle Files </i>